Ostriv-platform/Showerloop_mod/README.md

 Sergii Dumyk, Ihor Mostovy

 The prototype was developed together with the [001](https://001.fyi) organization within the Lifesystems Laboratory with the support of Tolocar.
 Tolocar is a program implemented in cooperation with MitOst and supported by the German government through Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.

+#### From the developers

+**Sergii Dumyk:**
+*For me, this project is a radical eco-technology, I am inspired by such things.
+Saving 90% of energy and water, compared to a traditional shower, is about the future, it is about autonomous life, which can be achieved much cheaper than we used to think.
+ShowerLoop is a Smart Home shower system, it can be integrated with a water quality control system and is therefore ideal for our project where our main source of water is rainwater.
+We will continue to improve this project, we consider it extremely promising!*

 ### License